-Figure Drawing.
-302.
+302. Figure Drawing.

 Life drawing with emphasis on learning gesture and the structural anatomy of the figure.
+203 or permission of the department prerequisite.

 303. History of Art.

 An historical survey of the visual arts from prehistoric times through the medieval, Gothic, Renaissance, and Baroque periods.
 Emphasis is on European art, but many cultures are included.